 - Quick turnaround for unique design with in-house manufacturing

 Newcastle City Council operate 8 multi-storey car parks in the city centre which each see a very high volume of users.
 The city observed an average of 18m visitors to Newcastle per year before the pandemic, with tourism experiencing significant year on year growth.
 Often a car park is the first building many visitors to a city centre encounter and so it is important to put forward a modern and well-organised appearance.
 As visitor numbers continued to grow, the council identified the need to update some of the car parks across the city.

 Existing signage installed within the car parks across the city had not been updated in several years and involved printed messaging on metal boards.
 The council wanted to improve the customer experience and be able to update them with messaging on the signs when required.

-Given the nature of car parks and general column free structure, the signs had to be installed in specific locations with restricted ceiling height and be able to withstand the heavy wear from traffic.
+Given the nature of car parks and general column-free structures, the signs had to be installed in specific locations with restricted ceiling height and be able to withstand the heavy wear from traffic.
 It was also important to avoid creating obstructions and to accommodate traffic flow patterns to ensure optimum visibility for the signage.

-TWM belong to the Pilot Group, a company which also provides electric vehicle charging solutions.
-With increased regulations surrounding greener transport, Newcastle City Council are looking to offer more sustainable transport solutions across the city and so may look to work with TWM in new ways in the future.
+TWM belong to the Pilot Group, a company that also provides electric vehicle charging solutions.
+With increased regulations surrounding greener transport, Newcastle City Council is looking to offer more sustainable transport solutions across the city and so may look to work with TWM in new ways in the future.